troy0h/LogBot/README.md

 # LogBot
  A discord bot to read logs
- Uses the discord.py, logging, yaml, asyncio and aiohttp modules.
+ Uses the discord.py, logging, yaml, urllib, asyncio and aiohttp modules.